 Some practical suggestions on procuring below the threshold:

-- For each contract opportunity, assess whether the contract could be of interest to providers in other Member States.
-Consider subject-matter, contract value, the specifics of the market concerned, and the geographical location where the contract is to be carried out.
+For each contract opportunity, decide whether the particular contract is of interest to providers in other Members States.
+In order to determine this, the contracting authority should consider the subject-matter of the contract; its estimated value; the particular market involved; and the geographical location where the contract is to be carried out.

-- If the value of the contract is modest, it’s unlikely to be of interest to providers in other Member States, with the result that advertising is not required.
+If the value of the contract is modest, it’s unlikely to be of interest to providers in other Member States, with the result that advertising is not required, unless you are required to do so under the Contracts Finder provisions.
+Its is recommended that your findings on whether advertising is required or not for below threshold contracts is documented.